Cell-Painting/cpDistiller/README.md

 pip install -e .
 ```

+Our experimental environment includes two 24GB Nvidia 4090 graphics cards and 96 Intel(R) Xeon(R) Gold 783 5318N CPUs @ 2.10GHz.
 Completing all the preceding steps will approximately take 30 to 40 minutes, depending on the user's computer specifications and internet connection speed.

 ## Quick Start
 We will demonstrate the capability of cpDistiller in correcting technical effects by using Cell Painting profiles from cpg0016 as an example.
 More details could be found in [cpDistiller documents](https://cpdistiller.readthedocs.io/).